 Welcome to my latest episode review for The Mandalorian.
 The reviews will follow my usual format: an overview of the plot (so be aware, there will be spoilers!), my review of the show, then a few “Moments in canon” – references that link to other media and the galaxy as a whole.
-Today, we’ll be looking at the opening episode of season 2, Chapter 12: The Siege.
+Today, we’ll be looking at Chapter 12: The Siege.

 Din Djarin and The Child are trying to make their way to Corvus, but despite the repairs before leaving the estuary moon of Trask, the damage caused to the Razor Crest on the journey there was to severe, leading to Din deciding to return to Nevarro for repairs.